- Annual Fund

 The committee should solicit suggestions from the class in the fall and, after consultation with your class liaison and classmates, determine the top candidate for each position.
 In fairness to the individuals nominated and to the class, the proposed slate of officers should be in place well before Reunion.
 At the class meeting, an election is most often a formal endorsement of the proposed slate of officers.
 A floor vote or run-off for officers during Reunion is difficult for the individuals who might be elected without having been informed of the process.
 If you would like to set up an online nomination and election system, consult your class liaison.

-Positions to be filled are: President, Vice-President, Treasurer, Secretary, Web Editor, Listserv moderators and Reunion Chair(s).
-The class president usually also serves as a representative to the Alumni Council.
+Positions to be filled are: President, Vice-President, Treasurer, Secretary, Web editor/social media chair, and reunion chair(s).
 Candidates should be given a job description and be willing to serve for a five-year period.
 Your class liaison will be happy to discuss the positions with the proposed candidates prior to Reunion.

 VICE PRESIDENT - Responsible for supporting the class president as needed; often helps in executing specific class projects; serves on the Nominatiung Committee and helps find new class officers whenever a vacancy occurs.